Skip to main content

 caution

-Even though the register_user operation requires a valid EVM signature, it exposes a potential DDOS attack vector since each account is represented as a row in the database.
-Mitigation strategies include:
+While the register_user operation requires a valid EVM signature, it can expose a potential DDOS attack vector since each account corresponds to a row in the database.
+To mitigate this risk, consider the following strategies: